Women in Syria

-Women in Syria are active participants in social, economic and political factions of Syrian society.
-They constitute 49.9% of Syria's population.
+Women in Syria constitute 49.9% of the country's population and, despite many challenges, many women are active participants in social, economic and political factions of Syrian society.
 According to World Bank data from 2021, there are around 10.6 million women in Syria.
 However, Syrian women and girls still experience challenges, especially since the outbreak of the civil war in 2011.
 They suffer from discrimination, lack of access to suitable healthcare and challenges precipitated by wartime violence.

 History

 Ancient Syria

 There is an agreement amongst scholars that the earlier, Mesopotamian era of women were afforded greater personal liberties prior to the rise of the Akkid Empire in the areas of northern Syria.
 It was in the years following this that the status of women evolved into a more subordinated class against their male counterparts.

 Ottoman Empire

 During the Ottoman Empire, Syrian women's roles were confined privately, with limited access to education and life on the outside.
 However, in the late 19th and early 20th centuries, there was an increase of feminist voices in Syria.
 These voices played roles as part of social and political transformations across the empire.
 Women became influenced by intellectual movements and reform efforts.
 Most women started to participate more actively in public discourse.
 They used their writing and organizing skills and pushed towards issues on education and women's rights.
 Publications such as Al Fatat and women-led salons were important in creating early feminist ideas.
 Although they were limited because of traditional norms and patriarchal structures, this period laid the foundation for Syria's modern feminist movements, which continues to improve movements and confidence, following the fall of the Ottoman Empire.